dragonflypl/web-wiki/README.md

  * https://www.npmjs.org/package/karma-jasmine - A Karma plugin - adapter for Jasmine testing framework
  * [Advanced Testing and Debugging in AngularJS]
  * [AngularJS Testing with Karma and Jasmine]
- * [Full-Spectrum Testing with AngularJS and Karma]
+ * [Full-Spectrum Testing with AngularJS and Karma] - obsolete stuff
 * E2E Testing
  * Using with AngularJS: https://docs.angularjs.org/guide/e2e-testing
  * E2E Testing with Protractor: